TimothyByrd/ChaosHelper/README.md

 Note that setting `maxIlvl` will not prevent the filter from showing any rares that it would have shown before.
 Only the highlighting may change from the chaos recipe highlight to what was already in the filter.

-`levelLimitJewelry` (false) sets whether `maxIlvl` will apply to rings, amulets and belts in the loot filter.
-Note that this will not cause rare rings, belts and amulets to be hidden unless the source filter would have hidden them.

 `allowIDedSets` (false) sets whether the tool will support making sets including IDed items.
 - Defaults to false because it causes extra vendor trips.
 - I do this because I ID two-stone rings while levelling.